wikimedia/design-codex/packages/codex-docs/component-demos/button/button.md

 ### Specifications
-The button styles distinguish types of buttons and each button’s state (e.g. hover, active, focussed) in accessible color variations.
+The button styles distinguish types of buttons and each button’s state (e.g. hover, active, focused) in accessible color variations.

 ![Specification of Button.](../../assets/components/button-specifications.svg)